OK, so you are a delegate or member heading off to a synod. What are you supposed to do?

 - If a matter which is important isn’t represented in the circular, consider drafting a motion and send it into the lay and clerical secretaries of Synod. firstname.lastname@example.org or email@example.com

 - Either download the circular from the diocesan website onto your mobile device and organize it into folders or print it and organize it in a binder.
-Pre-organizing your material will make things easier for you when you are on the floor of Synod.
+Pre-organizing your material will make things easier for you during the Synod.

 - Pray for the bishop, delegates, clergy and other diocesan leaders.